PyTables/PyTables/doc/source/usersguide/libref.rst

 .. method:: File.createEArray(where, name, atom, shape, title='', filters=None, expectedrows=EXPECTED_ROWS_EARRAY, chunkshape=None, byteorder=None, createparents=False)

     Create a new enlargeable array with the given name in where location.
-See
-    the EArray (in :class:`EArray`) class for more information on enlargeable arrays.
+    See the EArray (in :ref:`EArrayClassDescr`) class for more information on enlargeable arrays.

     Parameters